-We will apply a "best-owner" approach to our compounds whereby we develop and commercialize product candidates independently or through a partner depending on which path we believe will offer the greatest risk-adjusted value for our stockholders and accelerate global patient access to our drugs.
+We will apply a "best-owner" approach to our compounds whereby we develop and commercialize product candidates independently or through a partner depending on which path we believe will offer the greatest risk-adjusted value for our shareholders and accelerate global patient access to our drugs.
 We intend to prioritize development and commercialization in diseases characterized by structurally attractive markets where we can successfully commercialize on our own.
 We define structurally attractive markets as those managed by a narrow prescriber base with clear unmet patient need, payor willingness to pay and the potential for first-in-class entry.
 Olinciguat in SCD meets our definition of a structurally attractive market and therefore, we plan to retain the rights to develop and commercialize on our own in the United States and in select global markets.
-In contrast, due to the broad prescriber base associated with cardiometabolic indications, we intend to out-license the global rights of praliciguat after completion of our ongoing Phase 2 trials to a company with therapeutic-area leadership who can effectively and efficiently execute late-stage development and commercialization.
-At this time, we do not have any partnerships for any of our product candidates and we intend to apply this "best owner approach" as we make decisions regarding potential partnerships for IW-6463 and any product candidates we nominate from our liver-targeted and lung-targeted sGC programs.
+In contrast, due to the broad prescriber base associated with cardiometabolic indications, we intend to pursue out-licensing of the global rights of praliciguat after completion of our ongoing Phase 2 trials to a company with therapeutic-area leadership who can effectively and efficiently execute late-stage development and commercialization.
+At this time, we do not have any partnerships for any of our product candidates and we intend to apply this "best owner approach" as we make decisions regarding potential partnerships.